DanielMoralesBeita/sauce-labs-orientation/README.md

   * Modify the actual `userName`, `password`, yourAppUrl accordingly.
   * Selenium code examples are not asynchronous, but the `NUnit` test library used in this example can be configured to call each configuration asynchronously.
   * Overall, regardless of the language used to call Sauce Labs, the test execution or test manager configured should call each test or suite asynchronously.
-  * Based on my initial research, Sauce Labs will create a new single use virtual machine for each test or suite of tests, but the test runner must send Sauce Labs these tests an isolated asynchronous manner.
+  * Based on my initial research, Sauce Labs will create a new single-use virtual machine for each test or suite of tests, but the test runner must send Sauce Labs these tests an isolated asynchronous manner.
   * To run tests locally, local drivers for each browser will need to be called locally on the tester's machine (please refer to the `.\Drivers` folder for this repository).
   * Please full project for complete working implementation.